Teaching Second Language (TSL)

 Typically Offered: Fall.

-Course Description: This course includes a study of the theories of first and second language acquisition specifically as related to the teaching of English as a second language and foreign languages.
-Subtopics of this area of study include: bilingualism, cognitive styles, communicative styles, personality factors, socio-cultural differences among learners, learning theory, models of language acquisition, strategies used by adults and children in acquiring second or third language and the application of these factors to the TESOL and foreign language learning situations.
-Prerequisite(s): A grade of C or higher in TSL 560.
+Course Description: This course includes a study of the theories of first and second language acquisition.
+Subtopics of this area of study include: bilingualism, cognitive styles, communicative styles, personality factors, socio-cultural differences, learning theory, models of language acquisition, strategies used by adults and children in acquiring second or third language and the application of these factors to language teaching.

 TSL 664 Language and Culture Credits: 3